 The School Meals Service: Past, Present - And Future?

-The School Meals Service: Past, Present - And Future? project will explore the aims, achievements and limitations of the UK School Meals Service (SMS) from its inception in 1906.
+The School Meals Service: Past, Present - And Future? is an ESRC and AHRC funded project that will explore the aims, achievements and limitations of the UK School Meals Service (SMS) from its inception in 1906.

 Through a combination of historical and ethnographic approaches, the project seeks to discover the Service's impact on schools, communities and pupils and what lessons may be learned from the lived experiences of SMS recipients, teachers and catering staff, both now and in the past.